russell-tarpley/mdl-date-textfield/README.md

         <label class="mdl-date-textfield__label" for="sample3">Date Example...</label>
 </div>
 ```
-The select field component is ready for use.
+The Date field component is ready for use.

 #### Examples